CFDs offer the instrument for settlement of differences in bets or future agreements made by parties which are mostly made in cash.

 Advantages and Drawbacks of CFDs

-There are many advantages of CFDs as it gives access to a range of assets where the trader can be benefited by the difference in futures or options.
+CFDs have many advantages as they give access to a range of assets where the difference in futures or options can benefit the trader.

-The cost of investment is less in comparison to real estate or other risky assets.
-It has a global reach where the investors from across the world can access the deal and there are no restrictions on shorting.
+The cost of investment is less than real estate or other risky assets.
+It has a global reach where investors worldwide can access the deal, and there are no restrictions on shorting.

-Fixed spreads are available that involve a variable fee, sometimes; the margin requirement is very low.
+Fixed spreads that sometimes involve a variable fee are available; the margin requirement is very low.

 However, the investors should remain careful as the risks are high if the traders expose themselves to low margin requirements where a reverse price movement can lead to a loss.

-It is advised to enter through a credible broker to reduce loss in initial trades.
+Enrolling through a credible broker is advised to reduce loss in initial trades.

 EU and UK regulations for CFDs